 Status of a suspended domain

-A suspended domain will have the status clientHold in the whois.
-The registry will not include domains with this status in their zone file.
+A suspended domain will be put to a special set of nameservers in the whois.
 In other words: the domain does not resolve, it is unavailable.
 But the domain is still registered!
 That means that you can update the domain, renew it, transfer it or even delete it.
 As long as the domain is registered, registration fees are applicable.

 Resellers can customize the e-mails that Openprovider sends to the end user: Resellers can use their own data in the following data fields; this functionality is multi-language and works based on tags, allowing resellers to create different templates for different (groups of) customers.

 - company name